evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: '2024-08-14'
 client: I wrote python for this shit
 description: >-
-  What started with me fucking around with my old scripts turned into this sweet piece of work.
+  A story of Life and Death.
+Venturing into old hard drives quickly turned into a rescue and revival mission of a precious tool.
 featuredImage:
   type: ImageBlock
   url: >-